rovertronic/Mario-Builder-64/README.md

 - water surface type patch by thecozies
 - platform displacement 2 by arthur.
 - FPS counter
 - Automatic console/emulator detection.
 If emulator is detected, LODs are disabled.
+(If you want to turn this feature off, just set `gIsconsole` to 1)
 - Rounded corners by Frame, merged by Cheezepin

 It also uncringes the way that apply_patch.sh works, and removes the black border.